Software provider CloudBees joins A Beach Cleanup Volunteer project for the Santa Cruz Beach California Chapter

 by Karisa Boyce of Ocean Blue Project

 CloudBees was one of several companies to sign up for an Ocean Blue Create a Cleanup project.
-The company also opted to become an Annual Corporate Member by donating to support more beach cleanups.
-Memberships also fund youth education and awareness through service-learning projects, internships, and a K-12 class program called Blue Schools centered around educating on marine debris, microplastics, and local watersheds.
+Furthering their commitment to Ocean Blue Project, the company opted to become an Annual Corporate Member by donating and supporting future beach cleanups.
+Memberships also fund youth education and awareness through service-learning projects, internships, and a K-12 class program called Blue Schools centered around education on marine debris, microplastics, and local watersheds.

 Yet, protecting our bodies of water doesn’t always start at the coast.
 In fact, much of it begins inland, and we encourage companies to initiate inland projects, such as local stream or river cleanups.
 Our oceans are a reflection of our city streets as everything that goes through our sewage systems, like litter and oil, is ocean bound.

 Let’s work together as CloudBees did with Boys and Girls Scouts in cleaning up marine debris at local sources like our urban streams and rivers.
 Most importantly, Create a Cleanup at your favorite beach, stream, or river, reach out to email@example.com